RiveraSonoely-FS/test_credit_card.py/README.md

 Welcome!

-Add this command to the terminal 'python3 -m unittest test_credit_card.py' to run tests.
+Add this command to the terminal 'python3 test_credit_card.py' to run tests.

 you should get 'Ran 8 tests in 0.000s